 The Committee on Common Names of Insects consists of nine At-Large members.
 The purpose of the Committee is to review proposals for common names and recommend names to be used in publications of the Society for approval by the Governing Board.

-Committee on Diversity and Inclusion (D&I)
+Committee on Diversity, Equity, and Inclusion (DE&I)

 Committee on Early Career Professionals